svc333/overview/personalized-assistance.md

 ## What's the process?
 {: #personalized-onboarding-process}

-After requesting free onboarding assistance, you are contacted by a member of our {{site.data.keyword.IBM_notm}} Global Client Success team within two to three business days.
+After you request free onboarding assistance, you are contacted by a member of our {{site.data.keyword.IBM_notm}} Global Client Success team within 2 to 3 business days.
 We remain engaged to ensure your success on the {{site.data.keyword.cloud_notm}} platform.

 <div class="onboarding-ub">
   <div class="ub-widget" style="display: flex;">